-There is one permitted wind energy developments within the Population Study Area.
+There are two existing and/or permitted wind energy developments within the Population Study Area.
 Any permitted projects along with the Proposed Project will contribute to short term employment during construction stages.
 All wind farms, including the Proposed Project, will provide the potential for long-term employment resulting from maintenance operations.
 This results in a long-term, moderate positive impact.

 The commercial forestry activities on the Proposed Project site provides between 3-6 months of employment, either for harvesting or replanting per year.
-These activities can continue while the Proposed Wind Farm is under construction and operating, resulting in a long-term moderate positive cumulative impact.
+These activities can continue while the proposed wind farm is under construction and operating, resulting in a long-term moderate positive cumulative impact.